techstudio-design/tinyUPDI/README.md

 #### Install pymcuprog

-Intead of using the build-in programmer that is tightly integreated with megaTinyCore and works well with Arduino IDE, but not with PlatformIO, we recommend to download and install the [pymcuprog · PyPI](https://pypi.org/project/pymcuprog/) from Microchip.
+The build-in programmer that is tightly integreated with megaTinyCore and works well with Arduino IDE, but not with PlatformIO.
+We recommend to download and install the [pymcuprog](https://pypi.org/project/pymcuprog/) from Microchip.

 #### Configure PlatformIO.ini